marcolenci/dai-dinamici.github.io/content/dai-seminars/tanja-schindler-scuola-normale-superiore-italy.md

 +++
-aliases = ["/event/tanja-schindler-scuola-normale-superiore-italy/"]
-categories = ["dai-seminar"]
-date = "2021-04-08 22:04:06"
-slug = "tanja-schindler-scuola-normale-superiore-italy"
-title = "Tanja Schindler (Scuola Normale Superiore, Italy)"
+abstract = "We are interested in the limit behaviour of Birkhoff sums over an infinite sigma-finite measure space.
+If the observable is integrable then -- by a classical theorem by Aaronson -- there exists no sequence of real numbers such that the Birkhoff sum normed by this sequence converges almost surely to 1.
+Under strong mixing conditions on the underlying system we prove a generalized strong law of large numbers for integrable observables using a truncated sum adding a suitable number of terms depending on the point of evaluation.
+For f not integrable we give conditions on f such that the Birkhoff sum normed by a sequence of real numbers converges almost surely to 1.
+Joint work with Claudio Bonanno." affiliation = "Scuola Normale Superiore, Italy" aliases = ["/event/tanja-schindler-scuola-normale-superiore-italy/"] categories = ["dai-seminar"] date = "2021-04-08 22:04:06" end = "2021-04-22 17:00:00" outputs = ["HTML", "Calendar"] seminar = "Almost sure asymptotic behaviour of Birkhoff sums for infinite measure-preserving dynamical systems" slug = "tanja-schindler-scuola-normale-superiore-italy" speaker = "Tanja Schindler " start = "2021-04-22 16:00:00" title = "Tanja Schindler (Scuola Normale Superiore, Italy)"
 +++
 *Speaker:* **Tanja Schindler**  (Scuola Normale Superiore, Italy)